stolostron/hub-of-hubs-postgresql/README.md

 * We use [the same structure](https://github.com/open-cluster-management/hub-of-hubs-postgresql/blob/main/roles/install/tasks/create_spec_table.yaml) for all the tables in the `spec.schema`.
 * `status.schema` tables are defined by [this task](roles/install/tasks/create_status_tables.yaml).
 * We do not use foreign keys [due to performance considerations](http://bonesmoses.org/2014/05/14/foreign-keys-are-not-free/).

+## Use postgres as an operator in your Hub of hub cluster
+You can follow [instruction](./pgo/README.md), which will help you:
+- set up and expose the postgres as an service, to be consumed by ansible
+- use this ansible to set up database schema, tables, and permissions, etc...

 ## Initial setup